.. at least a little bit. I have been interviewed by Marianne and Natalie, the founders of Soul Collective Berlin, for their newsletter soul sessions.

 What inspired you to start Kailo Nature Therapy and what is the meaning behind the name?

 Something was calling me besides my work as a business consultant.
-I had a magical weekend two years ago exploring Plant Spirit Medicine which lit a spark within me that didn’t leave and that kicked off this whole journey.
+I had a magical weekend in 2018 exploring Plant Spirit Medicine which lit a spark within me that didn’t leave and that kicked off this whole journey.
 “Kailo” has a Slavic, Germanic and Celtic origin, meaning: whole, uninjured, of good omen.
 My idea of Kailo revolves around the connection between ourselves and our inner and outer nature; a healthy relationship between all the creatures and elements in our world.
 Let’s reconnect!

 What was your relationship to nature like as a child and how has it changed as you've gotten older?